 1:1 CONFERENCES: 1:1 conferencing is a key ingredient to having learners practice, improve, and elevate learning.
 This sacred time spent with students can be messy as the learner guides the direction the conference will take.
 In turn, the teacher should be able to notice and name a learner’s strengths and areas for growth and adjust the direction and goals of the conference accordingly.
 In a conference, the teacher and student are both learners, except, the student is doing most of the work while the teacher coaches in and offers thinking prompts to lift the level of the work.
 In virtual spaces, these vital interactions take place in Zoom or Meet breakout rooms.
 This is a more personalized space to connect, interact, and personalize learning.
 Katie Martin confirms this in her blog titled, To Engage Students, Focus on Connection Over Content, “Scheduling time with each student to connect, learn more about their circumstances, their goals, and ideas, created a different dynamic that built empathy and allowed for more personalization and meaningful connection.

-This blog series is being written from my perspective as I am a Mentor Coordinator K-12 in a school district in Long Island, N.Y.
-I will share my experiences as my mission and vision is to continuously develop a Mentor Program that will build a strong foundation to support educators during their first years of teaching and for the rest of their educational journeys.
+This blog series is being written from my perspective as I was a Mentor Coordinator K-12 in a school district in Long Island, N.Y.
+I will share my experiences as my mission and vision was to continuously develop a Mentor Program that will build a strong foundation to support educators during their first years of teaching and for the rest of their educational journeys.
 Refer to the Mentor Program tabs, #LBLeads 2019-2020 and #LBLeads 2020-21 in my digital portfolio as a window into my experiences.

 Making the Commitment